Live Projects are a pioneering educational initiative introduced by the Sheffield School of Architecture.

 Students work in groups with a range of clients including local community groups, charities, health organisations and regional authorities.
 In some cases the projects involve actual building, in others design of urban masterplans, in others consultation exercises.
 In every case, the project is real, happening in real time with real people.

 The projects draw on the School’s exceptional research base as well as the commitment, vision and resources of highly talented students.

 The Live Projects set real constraints, responding to budget, brief and time.
 In each project there is regular contact with the client and a defined end result, normally a presentation, report and sometimes physical building work.
 The projects place a large responsibility on the groups to deliver; as opposed to most student projects these are public and accountable.

-In nearly 15 years, the initiative is responsible for over 100 completed projects.
+In 19 years, the initiative is responsible for around 150 completed projects.

 "Through this Live Project you have given us a vision of where we can go to.
 The team are absolutely fantastic in every respect.
 Their commitment, their energy, their desire to help our charity, our school, our adult services is beyond question.
 It has been a great privilege to work with you over this time."

 Dr Spencer Pitfield, CEO of Paces

 “You brought life back into our building in a way I had not anticipated.
 Everytime I walked in there was another conversation happening.
 There was a hubbub all the time in the building with people interacting with and talking to all of you.
 It was some of the best community development work I've seen in 20 years”